jaimehrubiks/mdwebreader/readme.md

 # MarkDown Web Reader
-**mdwebreader** is a dead simple tool to preview a full proyect written in markdown (and simple text) in your browser.
-You can now write docs in markdown in multiple files and preview your full proyect either offline or served in a web server.
+**mdwebreader** is a dead simple tool to preview a full project written in markdown (and simple text) in your browser.
+You can now write docs in markdown in multiple files and preview your full project either offline or served in a web server.

 ## Instructions